jjeongGrp/elas3d-xtal/README.md

-# ELAS3D-Xtal and MicroGen
+# ELAS3D-Xtal and MicroGen-LPBF

 **An OpenMP-accelerated crystal elasticity solver with automated experiment-driven microstructure generation.**

 ELAS3D-Xtal is a high-performance computational package for simulating the mechanical behavior of additively manufactured synthetic three-dimensional microstructures.
-It integrates a custom MATLAB-based microstructure generator (MicroGen) with a modernized, parallelized version of the NIST finite element solver (originally NISTIR 6269).
+It integrates a custom MATLAB-based microstructure generator (MicroGen-LPBF) with a modernized, parallelized version of the NIST finite element solver (originally NISTIR 6269).

 ---